tustin2121/James_Somerton_Transcripts/_videos/5OxH1rqBAgw.md

 <comment id="pows_sa">
 {% include header for=tobi %}

 In regards to the specific incident described, I could not find how it ended.
-In a more general sense, this is false; women were raped by their fellow prisoners in the prisons and camps.
+In a more general sense, this is false; women were raped by their fellow prisoners, as well as guards, in the prisons and camps.
 The second claim seems to be that prisoners sexually assaulted German guards upon liberation, which I also found no evidence for; beating and killing guards, yes, but not that.

 </comment>
 </compare>